secondbitcoin/secondbitcoin/README.md

 ## What is Secondbitcoin?

-Secondbitcoin is an independent blockchain network that forked from Bitcoin's genesis block, creating a separate chain.
-The project uses modified software based on the original Bitcoin Core codebase.
+Secondbitcoin is an independent blockchain network that forked from Bitcoin's genesis block, creating a separate chain with its own unique development path.
+The project uses modified software based on the original Bitcoin Core codebase, with minimal changes to maintain compatibility and familiarity.

+**Important Note**: To minimize code changes, Secondbitcoin retains ALL original Bitcoin references in the codebase.
+This includes binary names, configuration files, command names, text strings, images, and user interface elements that still display "Bitcoin", "BTC", or "bitcoin-core". **All original texts in the software remain unchanged**.

+**Do not confuse this with official Bitcoin/BTC/Bitcoin Core** - despite all the original branding and text being preserved, this is a completely separate network and software implementation running on an independent blockchain.

 This project serves as a testing ground for blockchain technology exploration and cryptocurrency development, providing developers and researchers with an environment to experiment with Bitcoin-based protocols without affecting the main Bitcoin network.